susanBuck/notes/05_Laravel/Bower.md

 You can also browse for packages ala <http://bower.io/search/>

-Before you install anything, lets tell bower where to put stuff.
+Before you install anything, let's tell bower where to put stuff.
 In the root of your Laravel app create a file called `.bowerrc` and fill it with this JSON:

 	{